How to use intermediate tables in Laravel! How to use the sync method

 $user = User::find(1); $user->hobbies()->sync(3, false);

-By specifying false as the second argument, the existing movies (hobby_id:1) and youtube (hobby_id:2) were not deleted, and study (hobby_id:3) was successfully added.
+By specifying `false` as the second argument, the existing entries for movies (hobby_id:1) and YouTube (hobby_id:2) were not deleted, and the addition of "studying" (hobby_id:3) was successful.

-However, it is easy to forget to specify false, and if you do not specify it, there is a risk of unintentionally deleting data.
+However, specifying `false` is an easy action to forget, and if you don't specify it, you may unintentionally delete data.

 $user = User::find(1); $user->hobbies()->syncWithoutDetaching(3);